 After searching, click “Import” to import them as ideas on your Parking Lot.
-This will include the title and description fields and create a link to the epic or story in Team Services.
+This will include the title and description fields and create a link to the epic or story in Azure DevOps.
 You can drag and drop these ideas from your Parking Lot, and click "Move" to move these Bars directly onto your roadmap.

 Linking Bars or Containers

 - Click on a Bar or Container to open up the details page

-- Select Add a Web or Integration Link > Team Services
+- Select Add a Link > Azure DevOps

 - Choose the appropriate project from the dropdown